OmniSharp/omnisharp-vim/README.md

 - Refactorings
 - Add files to project
 - Highlight syntax errors as you type
+- Start the server from within Vim and auto discover the solution file where possible
 - Fix bugs

 Pull requests welcome!